Is Charles River Laboratories - GuruFocus.com

-On August 6, 2023, Charles River Laboratories International (CRL, Financial) recorded a daily gain of 2.66%, with an Earnings Per Share (EPS) of 9.67.
-The question is, does this performance make the stock significantly undervalued?
-This article delves into the valuation analysis of Charles River Laboratories International, guiding readers through a comprehensive evaluation of the company's intrinsic value.
+Charles River Laboratories International Inc (CRL, Financial) has seen a daily gain of 3.99% and a 3-month gain of 14.25%.
+With an Earnings Per Share (EPS) (EPS) of 9.67, the question arises: is the stock significantly undervalued?
+This article presents a detailed valuation analysis of Charles River Laboratories International, encouraging readers to delve into the subsequent sections for a comprehensive understanding.

 Understanding the GF Value

+According to our calculations, Charles River Laboratories International's stock appears to be significantly undervalued.
+The GF Value Line, our estimate of the fair value at which the stock should be traded, suggests that the stock's future return is likely to be higher if its price is significantly below the GF Value Line, as is the case currently.

-With a current price of $206.9 per share, Charles River Laboratories International (CRL, Financial) appears to be significantly undervalued according to the GF Value calculation.
-This suggests that the long-term return of its stock is likely to be much higher than its business growth.
+Given that Charles River Laboratories International is significantly undervalued, the long-term return of its stock is likely to be much higher than its business growth.

 Link: These companies may deliver higher future returns at reduced risk.

-Before investing, it's crucial to evaluate the financial strength of a company.
-Companies with poor financial strength pose a higher risk of permanent loss.
-Key indicators such as the cash-to-debt ratio and interest coverage can provide insights into a company's financial health.
-Charles River Laboratories International has a cash-to-debt ratio of 0.06, which is worse than 92.44% of companies in the Medical Diagnostics & Research industry.
-However, the company's overall financial strength is fair, with a rating of 5 out of 10.
+Companies with poor financial strength pose a high risk of permanent capital loss for investors.
+It's crucial to review a company's financial strength before purchasing shares.
+Key indicators of financial strength include the cash-to-debt ratio and interest coverage.
+Charles River Laboratories International has a cash-to-debt ratio of 0.06, ranking worse than 92.83% of companies in the Medical Diagnostics & Research industry.
+Its overall financial strength is 5 out of 10, indicating fair financial health.

 Profitability and Growth